onnlucky/hotel/readme.txt

 clean up tl.h; nice up code.{h,c} and call.c
-expose parsed code: tlBlock, tlLookup, tlCall, tlSend, tlOp, tlAssign, ... only optimize after parser, inspect step: single tlAssign become just name ...
+expose parsed code: tlBlock, tlLookup, tlCall, tlSend, tlOp, tlAssign, ... only optimize after parser, inspect step: single tlAssign become just name ... return and goto can be implemented different: store the args of the to-return code run.
+Then find that in the stack and return it...

 add more arg processing:
 * no keys in -> no names + defaults in target